-With the ratification of the UN Convention on the Rights of Persons with Disabilities (CRPD), persons with disabilities have been recognized as rights holders and also considered as partners in development.
+Malai Hj Abdullah Othman (Mr.) SMARTER Brunei PHILIPPINES persons with disabilities have been recognized as rights holders and also considered as partners in development.
 Self-help Organizations (SHOs) are very important in inclusive development because of the roles that these groups can portray in realizing the goal.
 SHOs may be small compared to other organizations.
 But these groups truly represent the masses that are often not consulted on vital issues affecting them.
 SHOs can also play as effective agents of change in their locality since they truly know the needs and the solutions to their problems.
-The group can also be tapped by government, private and international agencies to assist in the effective delivery of services, as well as to monitor and evaluate development goals.

-With the recent case of a child with intellectual disabilities being asked by a flight attendant to disembark from the plane due to an airline policy, Autism Society Philippines (ASP) intensified its information and advocacy campaign on autism.
-ASP's immediate past president, Ms. Dang Koe gave a lecture on "Understanding and Managing Persons with Autism" to the managers, supervisors and front liners of Cebu Pacific, a major airline company in the Philippines.
-It was followed by another lecture for the representatives of the same airline company who were based in Southeast and East Asia.
-The lecture was againgiven to the managers and supervisors of Robinsons, a chain of department stores and sister company of Cebu Pacific Air a week after.

-With these developments, ASP continues to train a pool of resource persons who will conduct orientations, lectures, seminars and trainings on autism.
+The group can also be tapped by government, private and international agencies to assist in the effective delivery of services, as well as to monitor and evaluate development goals. attendant to disembark from the plane due to an airline policy, Autism Society Philippines (ASP) Ms. Dang Koe gave a lecture on "Understanding and Managing Persons with Autism" to the company in the Philippines.
+It was followed by another lecture for the representatives of the same airline company who were based in Southeast and EastAsia.
+The lecture was again given to the managers and supervisors of Robinsons, a chain of department stores and sister company of Cebu With these developments, ASP continues to train a pool of resource persons who will conduct orientations, lectures, seminars and trainings on autism.